24 February – 20 March, 2020

 Situated on 320 acres in Sunitsch Canyon, which is five miles outside of Leavenworth, Washington, the Tierra Learning Center provides an optimal site for our Remote EMT courses.
 The canyon has a diverse pine and fir ecosystem with an extensive trail network, offering endless possibilities for simulated wilderness medicine scenarios and recreation alike.

-Lodging is included for some Remote Medical International courses at Tierra Learning Center.
-When lodging is an option, each student will share a two-room suite with one other student consisting of a bedroom, living room (with a queen-size, pullout bed), full bathroom, kitchenette, gas stove, and storage space.
+Lodging is included for REMT courses at the Tierra Learning Center.
+Each student will share a two-room suite with one other student consisting of a bedroom, living room (with a queen-size, pullout bed), full bathroom, microwave, mini-fridge, and storage space.
 Four suites are housed in each building, and there are five total buildings at Tierra.
-Nestled in between these suites, there is also a hot tub for students and instructors during courses that offer lodging.
+Nestled in between these suites, there is also a hot tub for students during courses that offer lodging.
+For courses that Lodging is provided students are allowed to arrive anytime after 5:00 pm the night before the course.
 Please check the specific course you are registering for at Tierra to ensure lodging is provided.

 Meals are provided for some Remote Medical International courses at Tierra Learning Center.
 Meals are prepared daily in the commercial kitchen by Tierra’s chefs from the day the course starts through the last day, including weekends.
 Meals are typically served buffet style with meat and vegetarian options.
 Coffee and snacks are also available daily when meals are provided.
 Please check the specific course you are registering for to see if meals are included with the course.